-The leadership team appears stable with the hiring the Chief of Staff and Associate Director in November 2017.
-The leaders are committed to continuous active engagement with employees and patients to maintain high satisfaction scores.
-The leadership team supports patient safety, quality care, and other positive outcomes (such as initiating processes and plans to maintain positive perceptions of the Facility through active stakeholder engagement).

-The OIG's review of the organization's accreditation findings and Patient Safety Indicator data did not identify any substantial organizational risk factors.
-However, the OIG noted that the Facility appears to have opportunities to improve the reporting and tracking of sentinel events.
-Although the senior leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve performance of selected Quality of Care and Efficiency metrics likely contributing to the most current "3-Star" rating.
+The Facility has generally stable executive leadership and active engagement with employees and patients as evidenced by employee and patient satisfaction scores.
+Organizational leadership supports patient safety, quality care, and other positive outcomes (such as enacting processes and plans to maintain positive perceptions of the Facility through active stakeholder engagement and proactive communication with the VISN).
+The OIG's review of accreditation organization findings, sentinel events, disclosures, Patient Safety Indicator data, and SAIL results did not identify any substantial organizational risk factors.
+Although the senior leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve care and performance of selected Quality of Care and Efficiency metrics likely contributing to the most current "4-Star" rating.